greenelab/czi-rfa/proposal.md

 ## Aims

-**Aim 1: Develop proof-of-concept deep learning methods to learn a latent space from single cell transcriptomic data from the HCA.**
+**Aim 1: Develop proof-of-concept unsupervised deep learning methods for single cell transcriptomic data from the HCA.**

-**Aim 2: Evaluate the extent to which low-dimensional representations of single cell data learned by various methods can be used to decompose bulk tissues in the context of rheumatic diseases.**
+**Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.**

 **Aim 3: Evaluate the extent to which latent space arithmetic works in HCA benchmark datasets generated under this or other initiatives.**